dmccuk/puppetmanifestgenerator/README.md

 ---------
 [ Added hostname factorisation.
-All .erb files are checked for the hostname of the server and replaced by @hostname ] [ Created a role that can be run on a puppet master based on the files managed by the script ]
+All .erb files are checked for the hostname of the server and replaced by @hostname ] [ Created a role that can be run on a puppet master based on the files managed by the script ] [ Added the ability to create a "file_line" managed config file in addition to a template ]

 Usage
 -----